xumed001/Tweet_Stock_Analysis/README.md

 We noticed a good deal of promotional tweets that look like Robinhood users attempting to recruit more users, so a future iteration of this model could explore whether these promotions have a significant effect on the market.
 Additionally, another improvement could be to evaluate the sentiment of tweets and whether they can positively or negatively affect how a stock is sold.

 ## Machine Learning Model

-This analysis will use a neural network with Relu activation to model the correlation between volume of tweets and perception of tweets against the change in daily price.

 **Description of preliminary data preprocessing:**
  - the data pre-processing was done by first summing up the # of tweets for the day as `tweet_activity` and keeping the `date`, `volume` and `price-action` for each ticker.
 Then separating each ticker into their own csv file and exporting it into the ML model.